baresi687/development-platforms-ca/README.md

 #### Container performance
 Docker containers use less resources than Virtual machines, but performance will not equal bare-metal.

+#### Data storage
+On container shutdown, all the data stored inside will be lost.<br>
+There are tools like Docker Data Volumes to keep data safe, but they are awkward to use and need improvements.

 ## Comparison

 Compare the product to other products in the same category, if applicable.